 - Communities or projects beyond the United States and its territories

-Projects need to deliver on one or all of the following drivers for change.
-(Find project examples for each category here.)
+Projects need to deliver on one or all of the following drivers for change:

 Grant Selection Process

-Grant recipients will be selected by an AARP panel of experts in aging issues, community development, and livable communities.
-In general, the projects will be judged on the degree to which their goals make an immediate change that leads to longer-term impact.
+Grant recipients will be selected by an AARP panel of experts on aging, community development and livable communities.
+Projects will be judged on the degree to which their goals make an immediate change that leads to longer-term impact in a manner that meets all other selection criteria.

 Submissions must meet the following threshold criteria to be considered: